Rajkumar (1996 film): Plot

-Rani Maa's (Reena Roy) husband is killed by the neighbouring kingdom's evil Prime Minister Man Singh (Naseeruddin Shah).
-The Prime Minister absolves himself from this killing and blames it on the king, the father of Rajkumari Vishaka (Madhuri Dixit).
-Rani Maa swears to avenge the death against the Rajkumari.
-Man Singh also has a twin brother, Surjan Singh (also Naseeruddin Shah), who is not evil at all, albeit a little naive.
-Rani Maa is shocked and aghast when she finds out that her only son, Rajkumar (Anil Kapoor) is in love with Rajkumari.
+Rani Maa's husband is killed by the neighbouring kingdom's evil Prime Minister Man Singh.
+The Prime Minister absolves himself from this killing and blames it on the king, the father of Rajkumari Vishaka.
+Rani Maa swears to avenge the death of the Rajkumari.
+Man Singh also has a twin brother, Surjan Singh, who is not evil at all, albeit a little naive.
+Rani Maa is shocked and aghast when she finds out that her only son, Rajkumar, is in love with Rajkumari.
 She sets out to oppose this marriage, while Rajkumar will leave no stone unturned to marry Rajkumari.
-The stage is set for mother and son to decide whether it is in their best interest to include someone in the family who has killed a husband and a father respectively.
+The stage is set for mother and son to decide whether it is in their best interest to include someone in the family who has killed a husband and a father, respectively.